AndrewBGM/react-swing/README.md

 # react-swing

-A framework for building Java Swing apps with React.
+A framework for building Java Swing apps with React

 ## Building locally